jamesmlane/tng-dfs/README.md

 ### The config file

-The config file contains some high-level parameters used throughout the repo, stored in this file for consistency.
+The config file contains some high-level parameters used throughout the project, stored in this file for consistency.
 The most important keywords are for pathing.
 The supported keywords are:

 - `DATA_DIR`: The directory where the data is stored.
 This is a large directory, requiring about 1TB of space.
 All of the data and most of the figures are stored here.
 The majority of the storage space is taken up by the N-body snapshots, which are not included in this repository.
 - `MW_ANALOG_DIR`: The directory where the MW-analog data is stored.
 This constitutes the principal analysis of the paper.
-It should be located within `DATA_DIR`.
-We recommend $DATA_DIR/mw_analogs/ as the path, or somthing like that.
+It should probably be located within `DATA_DIR` (In fact `DATA_DIR` and `MW_ANALOG_DIR` could probably be the same directory if the code were re-written, but as it stands they are different, but confusingly very similar directories that are accessed by different keywords).
+We recommend $DATA_DIR/mw_analogs/ as the path.
 - `FIG_DIR_BASE`: Base directory for the figure storage.
-Could be located at the same directory level as `DATA_DIR`.
+Could be located at the same directory level as `DATA_DIR`, but is independent for flexibility.
+Probably requires about 5 GB of space.
 - `FITTING_DIR_BASE`: Base directory for the fitting results.
-Could be located at the same directory level as `DATA_DIR`.
+Could be located at the same directory level as `DATA_DIR`, but is independent for flexibility.
+Probably requires about 30 GB of space.
 - `RO`/`VO`/`ZO`: Scales used for galpy.
 See galpy documentation for more information.
-We used `RO=8.275` (Gravity Collab.+ 2021), `VO=220`, and `ZO=0.0208` (Bennett+2018).
+Where necessary we use `RO=8.275` (Gravity Collab.+ 2021), `VO=220`, and `ZO=0.0208` (Bennett+2018).
 Since the analysis doesn't deal with real data, these values are not critical.
 They just allow galpy to be used with physical units.
 - `LITTLE_H`: The Hubble constant.
 We used `0.6774` (Planck Collab.
 2015, note this is the value used in the IllustrisTNG simulations).
 - `MW_MASS_RANGE`: The stellar mass range for Milky Way analogs in units of 10^10 solar masses.
 We use [5,7].